jslowick/naia/3-People/Pirate Kingdom/Council of Lords/Council of Lords.md

 [[Cassandra Saltheart]] - [[The Night Stalker]]

-Hans 'Hangman' Mandrello - The Injustice
+Handal 'Hangman' Mandrello - The Injustice
 Madeline 'Belladonna' Belle - The Manticore